w3f/polkadot-wiki/docs/kusama-ledger.md

 - Find Kusama in the app catalog.
 - Click the "Install" button of the app.
 - An installation window appears.
-- Your device will display "Processing…"
+- Your device will display "Processing…".
 - The app installation is confirmed.

 Please proceed to the usage instructions below.